 We have a long-term and discreet relationship with most of our clients.
 We also offer legal advice and support.
 For that reason, we retain information for 10 years from the last point of contact.
 This allows us to have financial records going back far enough to satisfy HMRC, advice records going far enough back to satisfy our insurers.
 Our clients often come back to us for information they have forgotten or can no longer find.

-If you want to know what information we have about you (if any) email email@example.com and give us your name, email address(es) and we will happily do a search and send you screenshots of what we have.
+If you want to know what information we have about you (if any) email email@example.com and give us your name, email address(es).
+Provided we can legitimately disclose the information to you (see section D), we will happily do a search and send you screenshots of what we have.

 If you are not happy with being on any of our lists you can simply unsubscribe.
 If you want to be removed from our customer records, please let us know.